koala7659/compass/components/kyma-environment-broker/README.md

 | **APP_DATABASE_PORT** | Defines the database port. | `5432` |
 | **APP_DATABASE_NAME** | Defines the database name. | `broker` |
 | **APP_DATABASE_SSL** | Specifies the SSL Mode for PostgrSQL.
 See all the possible values [here](https://www.postgresql.org/docs/9.1/libpq-ssl.html).  | `disable`|
+| **APP_GARDENER_PROJECT** | Defines the name of Gardener project where HAP will lookup for credential secrets
+| **APP_GARDENER_KUBECONFIG_PATH** | Defines the path inside mounted secret volume to kubeconfig of Gardener seed cluster.
+The kubeconfig is used by HAP to connect with Gardener seed cluster to lookup for provisioning credentials.